Why Switch from Do Not Pay?

 - Requires a significant time investment to learn and use effectively.

-- The cost can be high for someone already facing financial strain.
+- The cost can be high for someone already facing financial strain, if you want "All In.".

 - It’s focused on civil litigation, so it won’t help with other legal issues.

-Who it’s for: The determined individual who is representing themselves in a civil case and needs a structured way to manage the process.
+Who it’s for: The determined individual who is representing themselves in a civil case and needs guidance to manage the process.

 Rocket Lawyer

 Around since 2008, Rocket Lawyer is one of the oldest and most established players in the online legal services game.
-It’s designed for individuals and small businesses who need occasional legal help, for example like creating a will, starting an LLC, or having a contract reviewed.
+It’s designed primarily to provide documents for individuals and small businesses who need occasional legal help.
+Common examples are creating a will, starting an LLC, or having a contract reviewed.
 It solves the problem of high, unpredictable legal fees.
-Instead of hiring a lawyer by the hour, you pay a monthly subscription for access to a library of legal documents and on-call attorneys for quick questions.
-Weirdly, while their document library is massive, finding the exact one you need can sometimes be a frustrating search through slightly-different templates.
+Instead of hiring a lawyer by the hour, you pay an annual subscription (can be paid quarterly) for access to a library of legal documents and on-call human attorneys for quick questions - although what legal questions are ever quick?
+Weirdly, while their document library is massive, finding the exact one you need can sometimes be a frustrating search through slightly different templates.
+It can be challenging to know which one you actually need.

-Best for: Affordable access to legal documents and attorney advice.
+Best for: Affordable access to legal documents and minor attorney advice.

 Key Features: